 The INSPIRE program was created based on the idea that stronger schools lead to stronger neighborhoods, and stronger neighborhoods lead to stronger schools.

 Millions of dollars of investment in schools can trigger additional investment in the surrounding neighborhood.
-The INSPIRE plans will build from the community’s vision and help guide this investment.
+The INSPIRE plans help build from the community’s vision and help guide this investment.
 At the same time, a safe and stable neighborhood is fundamental for providing students and families with a healthy living environment, where children are more likely to attend school and have better outcomes.

 - Short-term recommendations are public improvements that can be made by the opening day of each school.
 Special attention is paid to physical improvements and maintenance to the perimeter of the school site and to the primary routes leading to the school.

-Read more about the INSPIRE process.
+- Read more about the INSPIRE process.

-Download a two-page information sheet about INSPIRE.
+- Download a two-page information sheet about INSPIRE.

 - Learn more about streetscape improvements planned for primary walking routes to each school.